dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/Sand-box-your-VMs.rst

   :Non-VT PC's: Intel Core 2 Duo or Amd Dual Core
   :2GB Ram: DDR2/DDR3

-* If you dont know wether your processor is VT enabled, you could check it by installing **cpu checker**
+* If you don't know weather your processor is VT enabled, you could check it by installing **cpu checker**
   ::
     $sudo apt-get install cpu-checker
     $sudo kvm-ok

-* If your pc does not support VT it will show
+* If your device does not support VT it will show
   ::
     INFO: Your CPU does not support KVM extensions
     KVM acceleration can NOT be used

 * Don't worry you will still be able to use Virtual Box but it will be very slow, so I must consider putting the requirements to be Patience or VT enabled processor ;).

-* Well there are many ways to configure you OpenStack installation but I am going to follow `OpenStack-Folsom-Install-guide <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/OpenStack_Folsom_Install_Guide_WebVersion.rst>`_
+* Well there are many ways to configure you OpenStack installation but I am going to follow `OpenStack-Grizzly-Install-guide <https://github.com/mseknibilel/OpenStack-Grizzly-Install-Guide/blob/OVS_SingleNode/OpenStack_Grizzly_Install_Guide.rst>`_

 * This time I am going to cover all types of networks/ installations that are covered by the above mentioned guide.
 Although it is pretty obvious and easy to deploy other types of installations once you understand what happens in this one, but still I have my exams and nothing better to do!